DigitalCampus/django-oppia/docs/technical/customise/server/settings.rst

 anyone registering on your server - you will need to create their accounts yourself instead using the standard Django user management.

+If you define a `OPPIA_ALLOW_SELF_REGISTRATION` property in the SettingProperties table (under the Django admin), that value will take precedence from the one defined in the ``settings_secret.py`` file

 OPPIA_SHOW_GRAVATARS
 --------------------------------